Sean Patrick Flanery: Acting career

 Flanery started acting in college at University of St. Thomas, after he joined an acting class to meet a girl on whom he had a crush.
 After graduating college, he decided to move to Los Angeles, California to pursue his career in screenwriting.
 Beginning his career as a playwright, while working as a server at TGI Fridays, Flanery was eventually discovered while acting in a play by Natalie Rossan who approached him to appear in television commercials before being offered roles in television and film.

 Since 1988, he has appeared in over 53 films, including Powder, Simply Irresistible, and D-Tox.
 He is best known, however, for playing Indiana Jones in The Young Indiana Jones Chronicles and Connor MacManus in The Boondock Saints and The Boondock Saints II: All Saints Day.
-He had a brief role as the ascended being, Orlin, in the Stargate SG-1 episode "Ascension".
+He had a role as the ascended being Orlin in the Stargate SG-1 episode "Ascension".
 He appeared on the TV show The Dead Zone in the role of Vice-President, Greg Stillson, until its cancellation.
 Flanery also appeared in an installment of Showtime's Masters of Horror playing a town sheriff who later became one of the antagonistic entity's possessed hosts in the episode "The Damned Thing".
 In March 2010, he was cast in the lead role in the sci-fi horror film Mongolian Death Worm.
-He also had a supporting role in 2010's Saw 3D.

 In 2010, he played Bobby Dagen in Saw 3D.

 Flanery appeared in The Black Keys' music video "Howlin' For You", which was released on February 10, 2011.
 In April 2011 Flanery headed to the CBS soap The Young and the Restless, playing the part of Sam, Sharon Newman's boyfriend from New Mexico.

 In March 2024, Thunder Road Films, Dragonfly Films and Impossible Dream Entertainment announced a "reimagining" of The Boondock Saints, with Flanery and co-star Norman Reedus reprising their roles from the first two films and serving as executive producers, although Troy Duffy would not return as director for the third film; instead he plans to write a series of novels.